NAMOur WorkProgramsClimate and HealthClimate Communities NetworkClimate Communities Network: Request for Member Applications

 Background

-Many communities in the U.S. do not have fair access to the resources and infrastructure needed to keep people and neighborhoods healthy and well (see Communities in Action: Pathways to Health Equity).
+Many communities in the US do not have fair access to the resources and infrastructure needed to keep people and neighborhoods healthy and well.
 Oftentimes, these communities are not being considered or engaged as equal partners in the decisions that affect community health and well-being, particularly in the context of the worsening climate crisis.
 The impacts of climate change (e.g., extreme temperatures, more damaging storms, rising sea levels), coupled with unfair social and economic factors such as racism and poverty, compound health inequities in this country.
-In response to this, the National Academy of Medicine (NAM) is launching the Climate Communities Network (CCN) as part of its existing Grand Challenge on Climate Change, Human Health, and Equity (Climate Grand Challenge).
+In response to this, the NAM is launching the Climate Communities Network (CCN) as part of its existing Grand Challenge on Climate and Health (Climate Grand Challenge).

-The CCN will endeavor to work together with community leaders (“Members”) who work for community-based organizations in U.S. communities that are disproportionately impacted by climate change and climate-related health inequities because of ongoing disinvestment and disregard.
-The CCN will elevate community expertise, experience, and efforts to address the structural drivers of climate-related health inequities in Member communities.
+The CCN will endeavor to work together with community leaders (“Members”) who work for community-based organizations in US communities that are disproportionately impacted by climate change and related health outcomes.
+The CCN will elevate community expertise, experience, and efforts to address the structural drivers of unevenly distributed climate-related health outcomes in Member communities.
 Alongside CCN Strategic Partners, who will be invited representatives from government, philanthropy, academia, and industry, CCN Members will influence and work across the Climate Grand Challenge to catalyze innovation, inform policy, drive funding, and co-design solutions.
 The CCN will have two initial main goals:

 • Inform the strategic direction and outcomes of the Climate Grand Challenge.

-• Work collaboratively to identify and develop solutions to climate-related health inequities.
+• Work collaboratively to identify and develop solutions to unevenly distributed climate-related health outcomes.

 CCN Members will represent their organization and serve as liaisons to the community their organization serves.